| | | | | | | | | | |

 1/2 tsp salt

-Cornmeal to coat pizza pans ~ corn-free diets lightly grease pans or bake on silicone liners.
+Cornmeal to coat pizza pans ~ corn-free diets lightly grease pans, and bake on silicone liners or parchment paper.

 Add in the salt and 2 cups of the flour.
 Mix well.

-Knead about 5 minutes adding flour as needed to prevent stickiness.
+Knead for about 5 minutes, adding flour as needed to prevent stickiness.
 The dough should be nice and smooth.

 Place dough into a large mixing bowl sprayed lightly with a non-stick spray.